Home/ Blog/ Healthy Living/

 What if I don’t have insurance?

-Without insurance, PrEP can be expensive—out-of-pocket costs can be as high as $13,000 per year.
-However, there are many ways to obtain Truvada for PrEP at low or no cost, including Gilead’s prescription assistance programs, clinical trials, and in some states, Medicaid.
-San Francisco residents can also obtain coverage for Truvada through Healthy San Francisco.
+Without insurance, PrEP can be expensive—out-of-pocket costs can be as high as $25,000 per year.
+However, there are many ways to obtain PrEP medications at low or no cost, including cost assistance programs directly through the manufacturers, clinical trials, and in some states, Medicaid.
+Individuals may also take advantage of local public health programs; contact your local health department for more information.

 What do I do if I’m interested in learning more about PrEP?

 Schedule an appointment with your health care provider.
-He or she will be able to provide more information about the risks and benefits of using PrEP and do preliminary testing to confirm it is safe for you to start taking the medication.
+They will be able to provide more information about the different kinds of PrEP, help determine what's right for you, and do preliminary testing to confirm it is safe for you to start taking the medication.

 For further information about PrEP, check out these sites: